Jon Stevens Releases Fourth Song In Four Weeks ‘Paradise’ - Noise11.com

 Jon Stevens has been quietly heading towards a new album, feeding fans a song a week.
 This week, he is at week four with ‘Paradise’.

-The projected started with ‘Shimmer’
+The projected started with ‘Shimmer’.

-Week two’s release was ‘So Beautiful’
+Week two’s release was ‘So Beautiful’.

 And week three saw the release of ‘Your Bubble’

 Jon Stevens has carved out one of the most remarkable careers in Australian rock, stepping seamlessly between being a solo artist, fronting some of the country’s most beloved bands, and briefly joining one of the most iconic groups in the world.
-His journey from his New Zealand roots to frontman of Noiseworks, a collaborator with INXS, and a founding member
+His journey from his New Zealand roots to frontman of Noiseworks, a collaborator with INXS, and a founding member of The Dead Daisies maps out four decades of music history.

 Jon Stevens began his career as a solo artist in his native New Zealand.
 His debut album, Jezebel (1980), was a smash in his homeland, topping the New Zealand charts and producing the No.1 single “Jezebel”.
 A second solo record, Jon Stevens (1982), followed before Stevens relocated to Australia, where his career would take on a whole new life.